molebox/gatsby-theme-pocket/packages/gatsby-theme-pocket/README.md

 - Add more options to the theme-ui context which will enable easier editing of the components.
 - Add different layout defaults - currently a center flexbox layout.
 Perhaps add a grid option
 - Add favorites
-- Add tags to articles
+- Add tags to articles - Done
 - Add search functionality

 ## Built With